 The direct line, descended from the first William, died out on the death of the 2nd earl of Home, whence the chiefly family passed to Sir James Home of Cowdenknowes, who became the 3rd earl in 1638.
-From the mainline also descended the Homes of Spot, George becoming earl of Dunbar under James VI & I, as did the Homes of Ninewells, the family of David Hume, the philosopher.
+From the mainline also descended the Homes of Spot, George becoming earl of Dunbar under King James VI & I, as did the Homes of Ninewells, the family of David Hume, the philosopher.

-Descendants of the senior cadet line, the Homes of Wedderburn, included the Humes of Polwarth, who became earls of Marchmont, the first modern Scottish historian, David Home of Godscroft, Henry Home, Lord Kames and David Home, Lord Crossrigs, both eminent legal minds, as well as George Home of Spotsylvania who founded a large family of Humes in Virginia.
+Descendants of the senior cadet line, the Homes of Wedderburn, included the Humes of Polwarth, who became earls of Marchmont, the first modern Scottish historian, David Home of Godscroft, Henry Home, Lord Kames and David Home, Lord Crossrigs, both eminent legal minds, as well as George Home of Wedderburn who founded a large family of Humes in Virginia.

-There are many others of note, including John Home, minister and playwright in the 18thC, Sir Everard Hume, the surgeon, Allan Octavian Hume, founder and first secretary of the Indian Congress Party in late 19thC.
-In our own era, our chief’s father, Lord Home of the Hirsel, Prime Minister and noted Foreign Secretary, Cardinal Hume Archbishop of Westminster, John Hume the Nobel Peace prize winner, together with other prominent folk in the worlds of fashion, the military, journalism, the arts and commerce, maintain the prominence of the name in the affairs of our time.
+There are many others of note, including John Home, minister and playwright in the 18th century, Sir Everard Hume, the surgeon, Allan Octavian Hume, founder and first secretary of the Indian Congress Party in late 19th century.
+In our own era, our chief’s grandfather, Lord Home of the Hirsel, Prime Minister and noted Foreign Secretary, Cardinal Hume Archbishop of Westminster, John Hume the Nobel Peace prize winner, together with other prominent folk in the worlds of fashion, the military, journalism, the arts and commerce, maintain the prominence of the name in the affairs of our time.